intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/prerequisites.md

 $ ulimit -n 65536
 ```

-This should be set on SUT and load generator machines.

 ### DDoS protection
+This should be set on SUT machine.

 Sometimes, the Linux kernel applies anti-denial of service measures, like introducing [TCP SYN cookies](https://en.wikipedia.org/wiki/SYN_cookies).
-This will break the mutilate load generators and should be turned off on the target machine:
+This will break the mutilate load generators and should be turned off on the SUT machine:

 ```bash
 $ sudo sysctl net.ipv4.tcp_syncookies=0
 ```

+### Power control (Bare Metal only)
 This should be set on SUT machine.

-### Power control
+Does not affect virtual machines.

 To avoid power saving policies to kick in while carrying out the experiments, set the power governor policy to 'performance':

 ```bash
 $ sudo cpupower frequency-set -g performance
 ```

-This should be set on SUT machine.

 ## Next
 Please move to [Installation](installation.md) page.